speedyleion/sphinx-c-autodoc/docs/configuration.rst

 ^^^^^^^^^^^^^^^

 A list of directories which will be used to search for the files provided in the :ref:`directives:Directives`.
-The directories are relative to the sphinx configuration file.
+The directories are relative to documentation source directory, often where ``conf.py`` is.

 The list of directories will be searched in order so if duplicate named files exist the first one encountered in the directory list will be used.